Auddity/Auddity_Portfolio_V2/README.md

 ## Next Steps
 Priority:
-  - Add Note to click portfolio item image to go to live site when vewing on mobile.
+  - Add an about page component

 Secondary:
   - Make Links on contact/success more clear that they're links